remerjohnson/conda-reconcile/README.md

 Once Anaconda is installed, setting up the environment becomes copying and pasting one line on the command line.

-## Pre-requisite installation of Anaconda3

 **NOTE:** For this particular repo, we are assuming a Windows user.
 This is the use case I am faced with, but it would in general work on other systems following those systems' instructions.

+## Pre-requisite installation of Microsoft C++ Build Tools

+One first pre-requisite: Microsoft needs some special "build tools" to work with certain python libraries.
+Visit the [Visual C++ Build Tools page](http://landinghub.visualstudio.com/visual-cpp-build-tools) and select the "Download Visual C++ Build Tools 2015" option.
+Let the installer run, and go get some coffee, because it might take a while.

+## Pre-requisite installation of Anaconda3

 + Uninstall previous versions of Anaconda on your computer, if they exist.
 + Download the latest version of [Anaconda3 for Windows](https://www.continuum.io/downloads), selecting the Python 3.x version 64-bit installer.